eilamarkandey/to-do-app/README.md

 3. Start the client:
     ```bash
     npm start
+    * If prompted to open in a new port, click yes*
     ```
 This will start the development server and you can view the app in your browser at [http://localhost:3000](http://localhost:3000).

 ## License